SongYY0816/Prediction-5001kaggle/README.md

 <-How to run code->: run the code in Python environment and remember to change the paths of data files(trainnew.csv & test.csv)!!

+<-Prediction Result of code->: The prediction result is saved in a csv file named "5001test54.csv"